jbobbylopez/Twitter-List/README.md

 ##### Summary

-Provided a set of Twitter API keys, Twitter::List::CPANAuthors will create a new Twitter List of CPAN authors based on data from MetaCPAN.
+Provided a set of Twitter API keys, a list name, and a list of Twitter IDs, Twitter::List will create a new Twitter List on Twitter.

 ##### Synopsis